ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 ## The consensus layer {#consensus-layer}

 The consensus clients participate in a separate peer-to-peer network with a different specification.
 Consensus clients need to participate in block gossip so that they can receive new blocks from peers and broadcast them when it is their turn to be block proposer.
-Similarly to the execution layer, this first requires a discovery protocol so that a node can find peers and establish secure sessions for exchanging blocks, attestations etc.
+Similar to the execution layer, this first requires a discovery protocol so that a node can find peers and establish secure sessions for exchanging blocks, attestations etc.

 ### Discovery {#consensus-discovery}